GitDano007/GoodReadMeGenerator2/README.md

 ## Installation
-test
+install Node and all needed files

 ## Usage
-test
+Use to create a Readme File

 ## Licenses
 This application is covered under MIT License.

 ## Contributing
-tet
+Myself

 ## Tests
-test
+manual testing

 ## Questions
-For any further questions, feel free to contact me on GitHub at http://github.com/test or send me an email at: test.
+For any further questions, feel free to contact me on GitHub at http://github.com/GITDAN or send me an email at: dan@gmail.com.